-Viper HS LR riflescope elevation turrets incorporate the unique CRS rotation stop feature.
+Viper HS-T riflescope elevation turrets incorporate the unique CRS rotation stop feature.
 After the rifle is sighted in, the design of the CRS allows a shooter to quickly and easily return to an original zero point when using the elevation turret to dial-in temporary bullet drop corrections.

-The CRS feature is particularly useful when dialing large multi-revolution elevation corrections.
+The CRS feature is particularly useful when dialing large multirevolution elevation corrections.
 Without this feature, the shooter must pay very careful attention when dialing these large corrections.
 If the shooter loses track of the number of revolutions, the original zero point may become lost when returning the adjustment.
-Viper HS LR riflescopes equipped with the CRS allow the elevation dial to be quickly spun back to original zero without having to carefully count revolutions or clicks.
+The CRS allows the elevation dial to be quickly spun back to original zero without having to carefully count revolutions or clicks.

 Once the CRS shims are installed after sight-in, the elevation dial will stop turning shortly past the original zero point when being returned (turning clockwise direction) from a temporary elevation adjustment.
-The shooter can then turn the elevation knob a partial turn in a counterclockwise direction until the zero reference and radius bar are correctly aligned-achieving the original zero point.
+The shooter can then turn the elevation knob a partial turn in a counter-clockwise direction until the zero reference and radius bar are correctly aligned-achieving the original zero point.

-See CRS shim installation in the Bore Sighting and Final Range Sight-in sections on pages 12-13 for more information.
+See CRS shim installation in the Bore Sighting and Final Range Sight-in sections.